Proposal of a Checking Parameter in the Simulated Annealing Method Applied to the Spin Glass Model: A Checking Parameter

 $\Upsilon$ is given in Eq.~(\ref{eq:mu}).
-The value of $ D^{(G)}$ is estimated by investigating the value of $\Upsilon$ in the Monte Carlo method.
+The value of $ D^{(G)}$ is calculated by estimating the value of $\Upsilon$ by the Monte Carlo method.
 This checking parameter is available on all lattices.
-When $D \sim 1$, the system is not trapped in local minima of the free energy, and the system is in equilibrium or near-equilibrium.
-When $D \sim 0$, the system is trapped in local minima of the free energy, and the system is in non-equilibrium.
 The discussion for the value of $D$ is given in \S\ref{sec:3}.